 What’s the safest way to consume hash for beginners?

 If you’re new to hash, think of it like learning to swim—start in the shallow end!
 I recommend mixing a tiny amount (about the size of a grain of rice) with some cannabis flower in a pipe or vaporizer.
-This “buddy system” approach gives you better control over your experience than diving straight into pure hash.

-After your first small dose, be patient.
-Give yourself at least 15-20 minutes to feel the effects before considering more.
 Your body needs time to process this concentrated form of cannabis.
 Save more advanced methods like dabbing for when you’ve built up some experience with concentrates.

 Choose a comfortable environment with people you trust for your first hash experience.
 And it should go without saying, but never drive or operate machinery after consuming hash—its effects on coordination and reaction time can be significant, especially for newcomers.